brandonjensengit/CoffeeJournal/PHOTO_SETUP.md

 ## 📸 Photo Feature Implementation

-The Coffee Journal app now supports taking photos and selecting from the photo library!
+The CoffeeMio app now supports taking photos and selecting from the photo library!

 ---